lorenzophys/isops/README.md

 ## How it works?

-`iops` is called with a directory and a regex.
+`isops` is called with a directory and a regex.
 Then:

 1. It finds the config files using the provided regex.
 2. For each rule in `creation_rules` it finds the files according to the `path_regex`.
-3. For each file found, `iops` scans all the keys, no matter how nested the yaml is, in search for those keys that match the `encrypted_regex`.
+3. For each file found, `isops` scans all the keys, no matter how nested the yaml is, in search for those keys that match the `encrypted_regex`.
 4. For each matched key, it checks if the associated value matches the sops regex `"^ENC\[AES256_GCM,data:(.+),iv:(.+),tag:(.+),type:(.+)\]"`.

 If the config file doesn't provide a `path_regex` or a `encrypted_regex`, the default values are, respectively, `"\.ya?ml$"` and `""`.